Concordium/concordium.github.io/source/testnet/references/transactions.rst

 There are several transaction types: The most basic one is a GTU transfer, which moves tokens from the sender account to another account.
-Other transaction types include encrypted transfers, `stake delegation`_, `adding a baker`_, and updating keys of accounts and bakers.
+Other transaction types include encrypted transfers, `adding a baker`_, and updating keys of accounts and bakers.

 Every transaction has a well-defined *cost*, the value of which depends on the transaction type as well as the payload in a way that reflects the computational